nick-brown/Angular-Motto/README.md

 Big thanks to Todd Motto for the amazing styleguide
 ===================================================

 There is a vast amount of brilliant content sitting in the guide that this repository has missed out.
-I urge anyone to check it out and read through it a 1000000 times over because it supplies invaluable information.
+I urge anyone to check it out and read through it a 1000000 times because it supplies invaluable information.
 Any additional things I have missed out in this repo I am sure you will find through the styleguide.

 Such a beautiful piece of work.
 It brings a single tear of joy every time I read it.